 – small volume wildlife care/rehab.
 This option is for experienced individual rescuers with facilities and vet support already in place who perhaps don’t want to be listed in our directory due to the large volumes of calls this generates.
 If you have not previously cared for wildlife and would like to do so, please use our directory to find a rescue in your area and offer assistance to them to gain experience.

 If you can help, please complete the form below.
-You’ll be emailed a link via which you’ll be able to update these details at any time.
 Your information will NOT be published but will be available to HelpWildlife volunteers who, depending on your preference, will contact you themselves or give your number to the finder if/when a situation arises in your area where your help is needed.